HomeGuidesReference

 )

-• merchantId: A unique Merchant ID that Forage provides during onboarding onboarding preceded by "mid/".
-For example, mid/123ab45c67.
+• merchantId: A unique Merchant ID that Forage provides during onboarding onboarding, as in 123ab45c67.
 The Merchant ID can be found in the Forage Sandbox or Production Dashboard.

 • sessionToken: A short-lived token that authenticates front-end requests to Forage.
 To create one, send a server-side request from your backend to the /session_token/ endpoint.